 When drivers fail in these basic duties, serious accidents can occur.
 And when drivers fail to carry the proper insurance coverage, you could be left paying for expensive repairs and medical treatments out of your own pocket.

 In order to lawfully operate a vehicle in New Mexico, you must have the following liability coverage:

 Drivers found to be without the proper insurance coverage may have their vehicle’s registration suspended until the proper coverage is implemented.
 Drivers are expected to return registration documents and their vehicle’s license plate within ten days of receiving notice.
 Failure to do so may result in additional fines and penalties.

 Under ideal circumstances, the insurance company for the at-fault driver would provide compensation for what occurred.
 However, not all drivers are responsible and carry the proper insurance coverage.
 When a driver lacks coverage, you should file a claim with your own auto insurer if you carry underinsured/uninsured motorist coverage.
-Martinez, Hart, Thompson & Sanchez, P.C. is ready to help investigate all available insurance coverage available to you.
+Martinez, Hart, Sanchez & Romero, P.C. is ready to help investigate all available insurance coverage available to you.

 Contact Martinez, Hart, Sanchez & Romero, P.C. today to discuss your accident and the circumstances surrounding it.
 We’ll take any information you have and use it to analyze your case, examine your insurance coverages, and prepare a plan for your automobile personal injury claim.